Armstrong Facts Main Menu

 Part of the University System of Georgia

-Armstrong Atlantic is ideally located just 25 miles from Tybee Island Beach.
+Armstrong is ideally located just 25 miles from Tybee Island Beach.
 To the north, just 15 minutes away, lies the downtown Savannah Historic District with its Revolutionary and Civil War-era homes, idyllic squares surrounded by magnificent Spanish moss-draped oaks, and an exciting nightlife scene along River Street and in City Market.
 The 268-acre campus is a beautiful arboretum adjacent to a busy area of shopping malls, movie theaters and restaurants.

 Main Campus · 11935 Abercorn Street · Savannah GA 31419